Pure Preciousness: DJ Duffey Proudly Posts Her Baby Girl, Shadi

 Duffey also recently excitedly shared that she made baby Shadi a blanket featuring childhood pictures of herself and her baby’s father, Iman Shokuohizadeh.

 This is the first child for Duffey and her basketball agent boyfriend.
-Duffey has a son, Heir, from a previous relationship.
+Duffey has a son, Heir, from a previous marriage to an unnamed NFL player.

 Duffey and Iman have been together for several years and the influencer previously gave a shoutout to fellow “outgoing women” like herself who are in “healthy happy relationships” like the one she’s in with her sweetie.